satya164/babel-test/README.md

 I like to use fixture files instead of snapshots for testing my Babel plugins because it's easier to read with proper syntax highlighting.
 But I missed the features of snapshots, i.e. creating and updating snapshots with press of a key.
 It was too annoying to copy paste transformed code from the terminal every time.
 So I wanted to make something which integrates with Jest's snapshot feature.

-In addition, I felt that the current solutions add too much abstraction and I wanted to make something simpler.
+I also felt that the current solutions add too much abstraction and I wanted to make something simpler.

 ## Installation